Restoring Worship (Ezra 3)

 Last week we started looking at the book of Ezra in the Hebrew Scriptures.
 Ezra is about the restoration of God's people after a long exile.

 In 587 BC, the Babylonians completely destroyed Jerusalem after a 30-month siege.
-They razed Jerusalem to the ground, destroyed the Temple, and took the upper crust of the population to exile hundreds of miles away.
-This is the low point in all of the Old Testament.
+Jerusalem was destroyed, the Temple was razed, and the elite people were taken into exile hundreds of miles away.
+This is the low point in all the Old Testament.
 It was as if God had turned his back on his people.

 But then we get to the book of Ezra.
 We read that a new king took power, and this king allowed the Jews to return home.
 More than 40,000 did go home.
 They walked for four months and finally stood in the rubble of Jerusalem.